henrypp/freeshooter/README.md

 ![Free Shooter](https://www.henrypp.org/images/freeshooter.png)

-This is old-school tool for taking screenshots without bloatware features, simple as life, light as air.
+This is old-school tool for taking screenshots without bloatware features, simple as life, light as air.<br />
-It is my first application, written in AutoIt3 and now rewritten on C++.
+It is my first application, written in AutoIt3 and now rewritten on C++.<br />
 I love this tool, and i hope you are take to love it too.

 ### Features: